-2.1.2 Summary Statistics for Vegetation Classes
+3.1.1.2 Summary Statistics for Vegetation Classes

-The distribution of plots within each of the vegetation classes along the proposed routes is shown in Figure 2.
-The distribution of community type among the plots is more homogenous along East Powerline road than along T-24.
-The relative heterogeneity of plot distribution along T-24 is likely due to greater fine scale variation in abiotic factors such as slope and aspect.
-The number of plots within each vegetation class is similar between roads with the exception of the Annuals/Playas/Disturbed Areas vegetation class (Table 2).
-Plots in this vegetation class were relatively more abundant along T-24 due to the presence of numerous low-lying basins, playas, and channels that periodically fill with water.
+The distribution of plots within each of the vegetation classes along the proposed routes is shown in Figure 1 (Vilord et al. 2005).
+They reported that the distribution of community type among the plots is more homogenous along T-25 than along T-24.
+The relative heterogeneity of plot distribution along T-24 was likely due to greater fine scale variation in abiotic factors such as slope and aspect.
+The number of plots within each vegetation class was similar between roads with the exception of the Annuals/Playas/Disturbed Areas vegetation class (Table 1).
+Plots in this vegetation class were relatively more abundant along T-24 due to the presence of numerous low-lying basins, playas, and channels that periodically fill with water (Vilord et al. 2005).

-The average percentage of plots along each route in which any single species dominated or co-dominated was substantially different for several species between the routes.
-For example, green rabbitbrush was dominant or co-dominant on 55 percent of the plots on East Powerline road and was dominant or co-dominant on only 40 percent of the plots on T-24.
-Similarly, needle-and-thread grass was a co-dominant in 20 percent of the plots along T-24, but was not a dominant or co-dominant in any of the plots along East
+Vilord et al. (2005) reported that the average percentage of plots along each route in which any single species dominated or co-dominated was substantially different for several species between the routes.
+For example, green rabbitbrush was dominant or co-dominant on 55 percent of the plots on T-25 and was dominant or co-dominant on only 40 percent of the plots on T-24.

+Similarly, needle-and-thread grass was a co-dominant in 20 percent of the plots along T-24, but was not a dominant or co-dominant in any of the plots along T-25; instead, bluebunch wheatgrass was a key species in over 20 percent of the plots along that route.
+However, Vilord et al. (2005) also reported that some species such as sagebrush dominated or co-dominated nearly the same proportion of plots along each route.